larteyoh/larteyoh/README.md

 - c++ dev, lua junkie, some JS (all self-taught — no college education)
 - static builds fanatic
 - `snake_case` supremacist
-- I'm not a web developer 🙃
+- not a web developer 🙃

 📫 larteyoh@pm.me